-THE Eocene marine sediments of the Himalayan foothills have been designated as the "Subathus" (Medlicott, 1864, 1879).
-The rocks of this formation developed as a discontinuous outcrop along the narrow belt in the extrapeninsular region of the Indian subcontinent extending from Jammu in the west to as far as Nepal in the southeast.
+The Eocene marine sediments of the Himalayan foothills have been designated as the "Subathus" (Medlicott, 1864, 1879).
+The rocks of this formation developed as a discontinuous outcrop along the narrow belt in the extra-peninsular region of the Indian subcontinent extending from Jammu in the west to as far as Nepal in the southeast.
 In the Morni Hills of Haryana, they rest unconformably on the pre-Tertiary Tundapathar limestones (Hore, 1979).
 Microfossils like benthic foraminifera and ostracods have been used for the biostratigraphy of the Subathu rocks in the Morni Hills (Bagi, 1992; Mathur & Juyal, 2000).
 Basic palynostratigraphy and the depositional environment of the Kharak section outcropping in the Morni Hills have earlier been discussed by Sarkar and Prasad (2000a).
 However, the depositional history of the basal beds of the Subathu succession has mostly remained unknown due to its unfossiliferous nature.
 It is also not possible to date the entire outcrop of the Subathu Formation purely on the basis of floral and faunal fossils because of their sporadic occurrences limited only to certain levels of the Subathu succession pertinent to the Morni Hills.
+Moreover, the lithofacies varies considerably from place to place that is a hindrance in their correlation.